The global retail eCommerce sales reached $6.4 trillion US dollars worldwide in 2025. The number is anticipated to reach $7.88 trillion in 2027.

 12. Marketing Tools

-After building an online store, the next important thing is marketing to reach the target audience.
+After launching your store, focus on eCommerce marketing strategies to attract customers.
 Let’s check which platform offers better tools for marketing.

 WooCommerce provides various plugins for email marketing.
 You can consider MailChimp to send tailor-made emails to customers effectively.
 Besides this, WooCommerce allows you to connect your store to Amazon, eBay, and Instagram for $79.
 Moreover, it also allows you to advertise on Facebook without any cost.